rosemutai/Netflix-clone/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-I would like to thank Microverse for this exercise.
+Netflix
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->
 ## 📝 License <a name="license"></a>

-This project is [MIT](https://github.com/rosemutai/My-Portfolio/blob/main/LICENSE) licensed.
+This project is [MIT](https://github.com/rosemutai/Netflix-clone/blob/main/LICENSE) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>